Rural Crime is one of the 22 priorities on which residents are asked to vote every quarter.

 Members receive information on security, tack marking, shows, events as well as messages through the Alert system about recent crimes, details of stolen property or suspicious persons and vehicles.
 Horse Watch is run solely for the benefit of its members.

 Chiltern Community Forum encourages residents to involve themselves, where possible and safe, to help ensure safe, resilient communities.
+Becoming an active member of rural networks can make a real difference.

 Rural Spotters is a scheme launched in June 2019, through which volunteers – all horse riders – engage with the rural community whilst out on their normal hacking route and assist in rural and equine crime prevention.
 The volunteers will report any suspicious activity, including fly tipping, unauthorised off road biking and hare coursing to the Rural Crime Reporting Line.
 For more information, visit our news post on Rural Spotters.